Photos: Ex-Playboy Model Karen McDougal Gets Breast Implants Removed [Graphic]

 [Image Used by Permission From Karen McDougal]

 Although Karen stated that she didn’t even remember some of the above post-op photos being taken, she has already felt many improvements to her health since the day of her explantation surgery on January 31.
-To get her breast implants removed, McDougal turned to David A. Rankin, MD, from Aqua Plastic Surgery out of Fort Lauderdale, Jupiter and West Palm Beach, Florida.
+To get her breast implants removed, McDougal turned to David A. Rankin, MD, from Aqua Plastic Surgery out of Fort Lauderdale, Jupiter, and West Palm Beach, Florida.

 The Breast Implant Victim Advocacy shared Karen’s story on their Facebook page, as seen below.